2TomL/Cook14U_Final/README.md

 # Cook14U — Project Overview & Specifications

+## Recent changes (2025-11-22)

+- Reverted the heavy engraved/glow style on the hero subtitle (`.home-subtext`) back to a simpler style for improved readability and reduced visual clutter.
+- Added client-side i18n support and a language toggle (English / Spanish).
+Translations live in `lang.js` and are applied by `script.js`.
+- Adjusted hero subtitle positioning (`.home-text`) using responsive `clamp()` values to avoid overlap with the logo/hole on large screens.

 This repository contains the static frontend for the Cook14U site: a small, stylized Warzone-inspired landing page with live-stream indicator, content cards, and lightweight WebGL visual effects.

 **Quick Summary**